kaijan/AWS-AI-Workshop/Build-a-Serverless-Facial-Detect-Application-with-AWS-Lambda/README.md

 - On the __Permissions__ Tab, click __Bucket policy__ .
 ![BucketPolicy.jpg](./images/BucketPolicy.jpg)

-- Paste the following code :
+- Paste the following code and replaced <your-bucket-name> with your bucket name to host web.

       {
           "Version": "2012-10-17",